 The work focused on three core areas:

-SupplyLogic already had a clear sense of where the business was headed, but the website hadn’t kept pace with that evolution.
-Content had grown organically over time, resulting in overlapping messaging, inconsistent hierarchy, and pages that required too much effort to parse.
+SupplyLogic already had a clear sense of where the business was headed, but the website hadn't kept pace with that evolution.

 I started with a lightweight audit of the existing site by reviewing page structure, navigation, and content flow.
-In tandem with this workflow were stakeholder conversations to understand sales priorities and common client questions.

 From there, I established a set of layout and typographic rules that prioritized spacing, consistency, and readability.
-This foundation allowed design decisions to stay focused on communication rather than visual novelty, and ensured future updates could be made without reworking the entire system.

 SupplyLogic’s audience includes operations leaders, procurement teams, and enterprise stakeholders users who value clarity, efficiency, and confidence over marketing language or decorative interaction.